Golden pheasant: Introduced populations

 The first record of a free-ranging golden pheasant in England is in Norfolk in 1845, which was initially identified as a hybrid of common pheasant and red-legged partridge.
 Over the following decades, golden pheasants were released in a number of locations in England and Scotland, such as in Kintyre, Cairnsmore of Fleet, Tortworth, Kent, and East Anglia.
 Some of these introductions also included Lady Amherst's pheasants and golden-Lady Amherst's hybrids, which often interbred with one another.
 Later introductions were done in estates and hunting ranges throughout England.
 By 1979, the largest stable populations occurred in the Breckland and in Galloway, which show moderate growth, with a population of 250 individuals in the Kirroughtree Forest.
 Smaller populations were recorded elsewhere, such as in the Isles of Scilly, the Isle of Anglesey, Norfolk, and Cardrona Forest, where nesting pairs were first recorded in 1974.
-By the 1980s and 1990s, the British populations had reached a high of 1,000-2,000 individuals, but declined sharply afterwards due to a combination of declining releases and predation by growing populations of northern goshawk.
+By the 1980s and 1990s, the British populations had reached a high of 1,000–2,000 individuals, but declined sharply afterwards due to a combination of declining releases and predation by growing populations of goshawks.
 English golden pheasants are mainly concentrated in Norfolk and Suffolk, while the Scottish populations have died out.
 Released and dispersing individuals still occur sporadically.
 Most golden pheasants in Great Britain have at least traces of ancestry from hybridization with Lady Amherst's pheasants.

 Golden pheasants were introduced to Maui, in Hawaii, at some point before their first detection in 1996.
 The original birds were released in The Nature Conservancy's Waikamoi Preserve, where the founder population has shown evidence of reproductive behavior.
 Secondary groups were later recorded in Hanawï Natural Area Reserve and Haleakalä National Park, where they most probably arrived through dispersal from Waikamoi.
 Overall, the pheasants inhabit areas between 1,700–2,400 m on the windward slope of the island.